PythonSnake-lang/PythonSnake-lang/README.md

 - 👋 Hi, I’m @PythonSnake-lang
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning school 💀
 - 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me : respond to this or do a pull req saying whatever